MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 #### Description

-Return the page of the embedded dossier with the specified `nodeKey`.
+Return the page of the embedded dashboard with the specified `nodeKey`.

 You can get the `nodeKey` from the return value of `getTableContent()`, or You can get the `nodeKey` from the `nodeKey` property of the Page object (`Page.nodeKey`).